senthilanand92/CommandLineGameJava/README.md

 <Br/> Junits are fully built for all the functionality- It is at a healthy 80%
 <Br/> Code Comments are added whereever possbile to be self explanatory.

-Common Design Patterns used - Builder, Controller, Strategy , Memento
+Common Design Patterns used - Builder, Controller, Command, Strategy , Memento

 <Br/> Dependencies used,
 <Br/> 1) powermock-module-junit4 - Junit- Static method mocking.